AdobeDocs/commerce-merchant-services.en/help/payment-services/vaulting.md

 ## Enable vaulting

-You can enable credit card vaulting---for customers _and_ merchants in the Admin---for your stores in Payment Services [Settings](settings.md#card-vaulting).
+You can enable credit card vaulting---for customers _and_ merchants in the Admin---for your stores in [!DNL Payment Services] [Settings](settings.md#card-vaulting).

 ## Use vaulting in the Admin